Sambhaji Maharaj Biography- Thrilling History

 Sambhaji Maharaj Punyatithi

-Indeed, even subsequent to being trapped in the grasp of the adversary, they didn’t do homage to the foe.
+Indeed, even after being trapped in the grasp of the adversary, they did not do homage to the foe.
 His bravery and ruling skills remain unmatched up to date.

 Punyatithi marks the commemoration of such a valiant lord.
 Chhatrapati Sambhaji Maharaj died on the new moon of Falgun.

 This day marks his passing away.
 As History puts it out, he passed on the new moon of Falgun.
-The people of Maratha kingdom celebrates this day and calls it the day of sacrifice just like he did.
-He died fighting for his people.
+The Marathi people memorize this day as the day of sacrifice.

-His Sacrifice played a vital role in converting the Maratha Kingdom into Empire.
+His Sacrifice played a vital role in converting the Maratha Kingdom into an Empire.

 FAQ